odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

    case, create a new todo with the current content of the input as the description and clear the input of all content.
 #.
 Make sure the todo has a unique id.
 It can be just a counter that increments at each todo.
 #.
-Wrap the todo list in a `useState` hook to let Owl know that it should update the UI when the
-   list is modified.
-#.
 Bonus point: don't do anything if the input is empty.